smartdev328/react-native-flare/README.md

 - `.env` - Environment variables. **⚠️ Warning**: Some (all?) of these variables are not actually used during the build process, so changes here may not affect anything.
 For the live variables, refer to `src/constants/Config.js`.
 This file is kept intact just in case it is used somehow.
 - `index.js` - App entrypoint.

-## Developer Permissions
+## Build Prerequisites

 Before you can build the app you must be invited to Flare’s [Apple Developer account](https://developer.apple.com/account/#/overview/M8SR977JX7) and assigned the `Developer` role or higher.

 Additionally, you have to have active `Development` and `Distribution` certificates from [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/certificates/list) installed in your Keychain.
-If either certificate is expired you will have to click the “+” button and create a new one.
+If either certificate is expired or nonexistent you will have to click the “+” button on that page and create a new one.
 You can check which certificates you have instealled or add new ones within Xcode by going to `Xcode → Preferences → Accounts → [Your Apple ID] → Flare Jewelry, Inc.; Manage Certificates`.

 ![Screenshot: Certificatios](docs/images/xcode-certificates@2x.png)

-Otherwise if each certificate is still valid, you can click the link on its name to download the corresponding `.cer` file.
-Then, double-click the `.cer` launch Keychain Access and install it.
+Otherwise if each certificate is still valid, you can click their name in Certificates, Identifiers & Profiles to download the corresponding `.cer` file.
+Then on your computer, open the `.cer` file to launch Keychain Access and install it.
 Note that even if you have created a new certificate and installed it to your Keychain, it may take a while for Apple’s servers to recognize it as valid.
 You won’t be able to upload any app builds to TestFlight or the App Store until that happens.

 ## Build Process

-Building is only possible on a Mac running macOS Catalina or later (10.15+) with Xcode 11 installed.
-Xcode 12+ will not work unless the React Native version is also upgraded in concert, which requires additional migration work.

 Open `ios/GetFlare.xcworkspace` in Xcode.